gavinfielder/pft/README.md

 Wildcard-based searches have an implict '\*' at the end.
 For example, `./test "*zeropad"` runs all the tests that have 'zeropad' anywhere in the name.

-## Using PFT with LLDB or other debuggers
-PFT compiles with debugging symbols by default, and also by default, running a single test e.g. `./test 42` turns on debugger compatibility mode.
-You can force all tests to run in debugger compatibility mode by using the `-d` command line option e.g. `./test -d nospec`.
-You can read more about command line options and debugger compatibility mode under [Advanced Options](#advanced-options). tl;dr: To use PFT with lldb, use it like this: `lldb ./test 42`.
-Of course, in order for lldb to read your own libftprintf.a, you must also use the `-g` flag in your own Makefile.

 ## Test Naming Conventions
 These are the naming conventions currently used in the included unit\_tests.c.
  - d, i, o, u, x, X, c, s, p, f tests start with `d_`, `i_`, `o_`, etc.